 - 16.31 Finally, in terms of other material planning considerations, the proposed development does not raise any concerns. - 16.32.
+It should be noted that a reconsultation of neighbouring properties was undertaken on the further revised plans submitted in response to the deferral of the item at the committee of 25.05.23 showing the revised proposed ridge height for all 3 plots and newly annotated heights of the street scene drawings and any further consultation responses received will be reported to the Committee.

+17.0 Conclusion

-It should be noted that there has been a reconsultation undertaken on additional plans that have been submitted recently in response to the deferral of the item at the last committee showing the revised proposed height for plot 1 and newly annotated heights of the street scene drawings and any further consultation responses received will be reported to the Committee. - 17.0 Conclusion - 17.1 In conclusion the proposal is considered acceptable for the following reasons: - The site is within the settlement limits and is in a sustainable location so remains in accordance with latest adopted Local Plan settlement Policy. - On the previously approved scheme, the neighbouring properties were drawn taller than they exist and the street scene drawings showed the three new dwellings with roof ridge heights no higher than the neighbouring dwellings.
-This application corrects these inaccuracies in the approved street scene plan and also proposes the lowering of the roof ridge height on plot 1.
+- 17.1 In conclusion the proposal is considered acceptable for the following reasons: - The site is within the settlement limits and is in a sustainable location so remains in accordance with latest adopted Local Plan settlement Policy. - On the previously approved scheme, the neighbouring properties were • drawn taller than they exist and the street scene drawings showed the three new dwellings with roof ridge heights no higher than the neighbouring dwellings.
+This application corrects these inaccuracies in the approved street scene plan and also proposes the lowering of the roof ridge heights on all 3 plots.
 It is considered the fact that the newly constructed dwellings are now shown correctly as modestly higher than the neighbouring dwellings does not undermine the character of the street scene in a material or significant way.
 The dwellings are not overly dominant in the street scene and would still be of relatively modest height for two storey dwellings.
-The issue has arisen because the heights of the neighbouring properties were drawn incorrectly on the street scene drawings as approved and is not considered that a refusal can be justified on the grounds that the new dwellings are between +0.3 (plot 1) and 0.587 (front gable only on plot 3) metres higher than the neighbouring properties.

-- The rear kitchens, being built at 3.3 m, which is approximately 0.6-0.7 m higher than as approved remain acceptable in terms of their impact upon visual and neighbouring amenity. - Other issues relating to the application including impact upon neighbouring residential amenity, layout, design, impact upon vegetation, provision of amenity space and highway issues remain acceptable.
+The issue has arisen because the heights of the neighbouring properties were drawn incorrectly on the street scene drawings as approved and is not considered that a refusal can be justified on the grounds that the new dwellings are between +0.3 (plot 1) and 0.587 (front gable only on plot 3) metres higher than the neighbouring properties. - The rear kitchens, being built at 3.3 m, which is approximately 0.6-0.7 m higher than as approved remain acceptable in terms of their impact upon visual and neighbouring amenity. - Other issues relating to the application including impact upon neighbouring residential amenity, layout, design, impact upon vegetation, provision of amenity space and highway issues remain acceptable.